Just 5 innocent words proved to be not so innocent: “Cut the squash in half.”

 4. Since the squash will be hot, use a towel (or oven mitt) to hold the squash half, and scrape out the seeds for roasting.

-5. Roast in oven (about 30 minutes more) for the sweetest squash flavor and the softest noodle texture (or continue to microwave until soft.)
+5. Roast in oven (about 35-45 minutes at 375-degrees, cut-side down) for the sweetest squash flavor and the softest noodle texture (or continue to microwave until soft.)
 See the trick: How to Cut Spaghetti Squash Easily + 3 Sauces Perfect for Spaghetti Squash via @TspCurry Click To Tweet

 And make sure you DON’T TOSS those spaghetti squash seeds.
 I roasted them up using my favorite no-rinse, no-dry method.
 (Just toss them in the oven with squash flesh still clinging to them.)
 Here’s the ‘scoop’: